 Climate change is part of global public policy debate and is central to many boardroom discussions.
 Businesses face challenges and opportunities as climate change-related laws evolve in various jurisdictions.

-Our cross-border Climate Change and Emissions Trading Practice is not a sub-group of a specialty area like energy or environment: we have developed a team of our top business lawyers from a variety of fields to address the challenges and opportunities in this complex, multifaceted field.
+Our cross-border Climate Change and Emissions Trading Practice is not a sub-group of a specialty area like environment: we have developed a team of our top business lawyers from a variety of fields to address the challenges and opportunities in this complex, multifaceted field.
 The result is an interdisciplinary group that is genuinely active.

 With a specific focus on building on our well-developed business law capabilities, we are uniquely positioned to handle everything from the most basic matters of regulatory interpretation to highly complicated fund structuring and tax planning

 We draw from our depth of the firm’s top-ranked expertise in a variety of fields, including

 - corporate finance and managed assets